-The benchmark comes with a testing platform (called OBDA Mixer12) that allows one to automatize the runs of the tests and the collection of results.
-Mixer comes in the form of an easily extensible Java project, which can be extended to work with other OBDA systems as long as they provide a Java API and public interfaces able to return interesting statistics (e.g., unfolding or rewriting times).
+Automatized testing platform.
+The benchmark comes with a testing platform (called obda mixer15) that allows one to automatize the runs of the tests and the results collection.
+Mixer comes in form of an easily extensible java project, which can be extended to work with other obda systems as long as they provide a Java API and public interfaces able to return interesting statistics (e.g., unfolding or rewriting times).